 Remember the old way?
 Three hundred students in a lecture hall, all following the same syllabus at the same pace, regardless of whether they were bored or completely lost.
 In 2026, that model is finally obsolete.

-AI has ushered in a new era of personalized learning 2026 where the curriculum adapts to you, not the other way around.
-By analyzing your real-time performance, AI platforms identify your specific "forgetting curves"—the mathematical formula for how we lose information over time.
+AI provides personalized learning where the curriculum adapts to you.
+By analyzing real-time performance, AI platforms identify specific "forgetting curves," the mathematical formula for how we lose information over time.
 The system then automatically adjusts your study schedule to reinforce concepts right before they slip away.

 As predicted by Howard Gardner, we are seeing the end of "seat time" as a metric for success.
 Instead, universities are moving toward competency-based assessment.
 AI verifies your mastery of a subject before you move on.
 No more being left behind, and no more being held back by a rigid schedule.